d2si/sovereign-keys/README.md

     -rw-rw-r-- 1 ec2-user ec2-user 103 Aug 10 15:44 wrap_secret2.sig
     TEST SUCCEED
     ```
-    Note: Don't pay too much attention to the file sizes of the .sig files, they can vary slightly.
-As long as **TEST SUCCEED** is displayed, the test passed.
+    Note: Don't pay attention to the exact file sizes, they can vary slightly.
+As long as **TEST SUCCEED** is displayed, you can be sure the test passed.

 The script is fairly well commented if you wish to understand how the tests are performed.